Berlin, 26 June 2019

 The Board of Trustees confirms that the Humboldt Forum will open in several stages according to the outline laid down in a board meeting on 20 November 2018.
 Specifically, the basement, ground floor and first floor will be fully and permanently accessible starting in September 2020.
 These spaces will house the first two special exhibitions, the exhibition areas on the History of the Site with the Archaeological Cellar, Panorama Room, Sculpture Hall and Palace Cellar, the function rooms, the foyer, the Schlüter Courtyard and the catering facilities and shops.
 On the first floor, visitors will be able to explore the Berlin Exhibition by Kulturprojekte Berlin and Stadtmuseum Berlin, the section allocated to the Humboldt-Universität zu Berlin, and the Akademie’s working areas.

 In subsequent phases the public will gain access to the permanent exhibitions with the collections of Staatliche Museen zu Berlin and the temporary exhibitions on the second and third floors.
-These include, in the west wing, the exhibitions with the South Pacific boats and the Palau houses as well as those showcasing cultures and themes from Asia, Oceania and Africa.
-The east wing will house cultures and themes from the Americas and other regions in Asia and Africa as well as the temporary exhibitions.
+In late 2020 or early 2021, the exhibitions in the west wing featuring the South Pacific boats and the Palau houses will be opened to the public along with those showcasing cultures and themes from Asia, Oceania and Africa.
+They will be followed in mid-2021 by parts of the east wing presenting cultures and themes from the Americas and other regions in Asia and Africa as well as the temporary exhibitions.